omeka/omeka-s-enduser/docs/modules/mapping.md

 - Filter by item set.
 - Filter by resource class.
 - Property: Select the property of the values to group.
+You can leave this blank to create groups from finding the supplied text values in all properties.
 - Values: Enter the (matches any part) text values to render as groups on the map, separated by new lines.

 ![A map by group block on the admin side, with "Group by property values (contains)" selected.](modulesfiles/Mapping_groupBlock.png)

 ##### Group by Property values (is item with ID)

-This option allows you to show items in a group that have a common linked resource.
+This option allows you to group items that have a common linked resource.
 Enter the ID of the resource used as a metadata value in several items' descriptions.
-You can choose a specific property, or choose to group all items that reference the same resource in any property, by leaving that field blank.
+You can choose a specific property, or choose to group all items that reference the same resource in any property.
+This feature will require complex linked data in your collection.

 - Filter by item set.
 - Filter by resource class.
 - Property: Select the property of the values to group.
+You can leave this blank.
 - Values: Enter the resource IDs to render as groups on the map, one per line.
 That is, enter the linked resource used as a value in other items' metadata, such as an item set used by multiple items' Creator field.
-Using this feature will require complex linked data in your collection.

 ##### Group by Properties (has any value)

 - Filter by item set.
 - Filter by resource class.
-- Properties: Select the properties (that have values) to render as groups on the map.
+- Properties: Select the properties (that have any values) to render as groups on the map.
 Each property selected will become a group.

 This is the public map on first viewing, with polygons set to display for each group.
-This is the same map as the image at the beginning of this section, with polygons instead of single pins:
+This is the same map as the image at the beginning of this section, set to display polygons instead of single pins:

 ![A map by group block with four polygons showing.](modulesfiles/Mapping_groupPublic1.png)